 Finding a way to stop girl-against-girl “crime” from happening is something that has been on my heart since I was twelve years old.
 For me, the hardest time was middle school, when a group of my girl friends turned on me.
 I can still vividly recall every torturous experience they put me through throughout 7th and 8th grade.
 I think the most important part of my story is how those experiences affected me as a young girl.
 I became scared to go to school, my grades started to drop, I was scared to answer the phone, and finding places to hide on campus became a daily routine.
 Through this time I battled depression and got to the point where I tried to take my own life in seventh grade.
 I know first hand how much it hurts to be called names, to be threatened and to feel like you are all alone.

 Growing up, every career I thought about had one main goal: to create an outlet and spread awareness about the emotional, verbal and physical abuse within female relationships.
 After working on a documentary during my junior year at Pepperdine, I realized that documentary film was the perfect way to tell this story.
 The minute Molly and I turned on the cameras and started interviewing, we realized it was crucial to create an even deeper conversation.
 It was then that we founded Kind Campaign, with the vision of starting a national school program for girls.
-The last two years have been a life changing experience to say the least.
 We have started an important dialogue with hundreds of thousands of girls through our documentary and school assembly program and to be able to do all of this with one of my best friends is such a rewarding experience.

 I truly hope that the message of Kind Campaign speaks to you, and that you know how special you are.
 When you go through this, it’s really hard to see outside your current experience or outside of your school halls and to know that you have so many different chapters of your life ahead of you.
 I promise you it get’s better and I am so thankful that I am here today, able to tell you that and to do the work that we do.
 I know it’s extremely hard to be a girl.
 It’s hard for ALL of us.
 However, I have confidence that through Kind Campaign, we will all come together to create a community and an awareness that will change this problem.